architolk/architolk.github.io/_pages/calculator/breadboard.md

 A [simulation](/assets/spice/calculator/breadboard.asc) of the circuit in LT Spice shows that the circuit actually works OK.
 The hFE in that case is 153 (!), according to a datasheet, it is between 60 and 160, so this is a bit on the high side...
 The zener works with an output current of 580 mA according to the simulation, but it gets only 0.77 mA...

+At 600mA the transistor disipates 600mA * 0.7V = 0,42W.
+The terminal resistance to ambient of the transistor is max 100°C/W, so the transistor will be 42°C above ambient temperature.
+This is within limits of the transistor, but the transistor will get hot.
+As we expect normal operation to be around 300mA, the transistor will be around 21°C above ambient temperature, which is ok.

 ### High-side, dual power rail switch

 ![](/assets/images/calculator/breadboard_switch.svg)